 San Antonio Missions By Foot

-If you feel like an active day out, you can get between the Missions on a dedicated pedestrian / cycle path, which is a part of San Antonio’s River Walk.
+If you feel like an active day out, you can get between the Missions on a dedicated pedestrian / cycle path, which is a part of the San Antonio’s River Walk.
 This section of the River Walk is known as the Mission Reach, and was specifically designed to allow for foot and cycle access between the Missions.
 It’s open daily from dawn to dusk.

 You can take the River Walk all the way from the Alamo to Mission Espada, and this would make for a full day of walking if you choose to do the whole route.
 As it’s a one way route, we’d advise perhaps walking in one direction, and then taking the bus or a taxi back.